 While the core principles of coping with depression remain consistent across age groups, adults often benefit from strategies tailored to their life stage, responsibilities, and experiences.
 Here are a few coping skills for adults battling depression:

-- Stress management: Techniques such as deep breathing, progressive muscle relaxation, or meditation can help manage stress, a common trigger for depressive symptoms.
+- Stress management: Techniques such as muscle relaxation, or meditation can help manage stress, a common trigger for depressive symptoms.

 - Set boundaries: Learn to say no. Overcommitting can lead to stress, decrease recovery time, and increase feelings of inadequacy or being overwhelmed.